 A-2.
-Major Changes from the 2008 Report Methodology and Format
+Changes from the 2010 Report Methodology and Format

-As stated above, the 2010 Integrated Report was divided into two volumes: Volume I covering surface water and Volume II covering groundwater.
-This was done to accommodate the increased size of the integrated report, which has been greatly expanded to include more water quality information.
+As stated above, the 2010 Integrated Report was divided into two volumes: Volume I covering surface water quality and Volume II assessing groundwater quality.
+This was done to accommodate the increased size of the Integrated Report, which has been greatly expanded to include more water quality information.
 This two volume format also improves the organizational structure of the report and makes it easier for the reader to find the specific information that may be of concern.

-In all other aspects Illinois EPA is using the same methodology and format in 2010 as in 2008 with no significant changes.
+In all other aspects, the Illinois EPA is using the same methodology and format in 2012 as was completed in 2010 with no significant changes.